hzeller/beagleg/README.md

 Step-motor controller for CNC-like devices (or 3D printers) using the PRU (Programmable Realtime Unit) of the Beaglebone Black to create precisely timed and fast stepper-pulses for acceleration and travel.
-And with fast, we're talking up to 1Mhz fast.
+(And with fast, we're talking up to 1Mhz fast.
 For 8 motors in parallel.
 In a controlled move (G1).
+So this is not a limit in real-world applications).

 Works with a cape designed by the author (the [BUMPS] cape), but also provides relatively easy adaption to new hardware (currently: support for CRAMPS).
 See